IvanReyesO7/GatoCM/README.md

 ## Building the base rails image

-You can build the base api image by running the following command:
+You can build the base GatoCM image by running the following command:

 ```
-docker-compose build api
+docker-compose build GatoCM
 ```

 Anytime you add a RubyGem to Gemfile or a node package to package.json, you